Read why it is necessary to soak beans before you cook them so that you can avail their full benefits without any side effects.

 Before going into the reasons as to why or why not beans should be soaked, let us first understand what beans are.

 What are Legumes?

 Legumes include means beans, nuts, lentils, and peas.
-Beans include all the variety like garbanzo beans, kidney beans, Soya beans, Edamame and many others.
+Beans include all the varieties like garbanzo beans, kidney beans, Soya beans, Edamame, and many others.

 Beans are nutritious but it is also true that they are hard to digest and cause bloating and flatulence.
 Therefore, spices like asafoetida, bay leaves, ginger, etc are also added while cooking these as it combats digestion/gastric problems.
 But still, this is just on the periphery, the root cause is something else and that is what needs our attention.

 Just recall that it is not advisable to eat beans during illness or postpartum (initial 40 days after childbirth) as per traditional wisdom.

 These problems are due to the outer covering of beans which contain antinutrients like phytic acid, lectins, and enzyme inhibitors.
 These are good till they are plants as they protect beans from the radiation of the sun, insects, viruses, fungi, etc. Also, we are able to store these for a long time without going bad due to this outer covering only.
 But when ingested then these antinutrients restrict the absorption of minerals in our body.

 And the one-word answer is YES!
 To reduce flatulence and bloating caused by beans simply, do the following: